adaltas/node-each/README.md

     Reject the returned promise and every registered items which is not yet executed with an error.
 All scheduled items not yet executed are resolved with an error.
 In `relax` mode, only the promise returned by `end` is rejected with an error.
   - `force`
     Skip the execution of registered items which are not yet scheduled for execution.
 The items resolve with undefined or the value associated with the error option.
+- `error(error|null)`
+  Place the scheduler in an error state, all future registered items will be rejected.
+Use `null` to set the scheduler to a normal state.
 - `options`
   Get all options with no argument, get a single option with one argument, and set the value of an option with two arguments.
 - `pause`